intmus/inttheory22-23/_10-intro-part-writing/a2-voiceleadingerrors.md

 ## Class discussion

+**Things to consider before you start part writing**
+- Harmonic Rhythm; pitches could switch between being a chord tone and a NCT depending on the harmonic rhythm
+- Chords/progression
+- Cadence
+- Key; Where are the important notes?
+What notes are on the strong beats?

 **Doubling**
 - No doubling thirds
 - The fifth can be omitted and the root tripled, but you *must* have the third to indicate the quality of the chord.